HongyiZhan/Mental-Health-Intelligent-Chatbot/README.md

    - The chatbot leverages this historical data to generate a new conversation, often with follow-up questions based on the prior chat.

 ## Contributing

+This project was spearheaded by **Hongyi Zhan**, who dedicated his time and expertise to bring the MindTalk Chatbot to life.
+Hongyi's passion for technology, mental health, and AI ethics was a driving force behind this endeavor.

+Additionally, we are grateful for the valuable guidance and support provided by **Elizabeth Han**, Hongyi's supervisor.
+Her expertise and insights played a pivotal role in shaping the project's direction and ensuring its success.

+This project is a result of the collaborative efforts and commitment of both Hongyi and Elizabeth, and we extend our appreciation to them for their contributions to this meaningful initiative.

 We welcome contributions to improve and expand the functionality of the Mental Health Chatbot project.
 If you would like to contribute, please follow these steps: